uom-resquant/modelling_book/docs/08_logistic_regression.md

 Now we know that our sample contains 1288 (24.65%) Black arrestees and 3938 (75.35%) White arrestees.

-Given that they are both categorical variable, we can start producing a cross-tabulation.
+Given that they are both categorical variables, we can start producing a cross-tabulation.
 We can simply use the `table()` function and another variable as a second argument in the function.
 The first variable included in the function will be represented by rows, whereas the second variable will be represented by columns.
 Conventionally, we usually include the dependent variable in the columns and the independent variable in the rows

 ```r